-With regard to individuals holding new ordinary shares or new ADSs (or subscription rights relating thereto) as business assets, 60% of dividends and capital gains are taxed at the individual's personal income tax rate (plus 5.5% solidarity surcharge thereon).
-Correspondingly, only 60% of business expenses related to the dividends and capital gains as well as losses from the sale of new ordinary shares or new ADSs are principally deductible for income tax purposes.
-Capital gains or losses from subscription rights have to be calculated in accordance with the Aggregate Value Method (see above in section "-Ordinary Shares or ADSs or subscription rights relating thereto as Private Assets (Privatvermögen)").
+With regard to individuals holding ADSs as business assets, 60% of dividends and capital gains are taxed at the individual's personal income tax rate (plus 5.5% solidarity surcharge thereon).
+Correspondingly, only 60% of business expenses related to the dividends and capital gains as well as losses from the sale of ADSs are principally deductible for income tax purposes.
 The dividend income and 60% of the capital gains are generally subject to trade tax, which is fully or partly creditable against the individual's personal income tax by a lump-sum method.
 Dividends (after deduction of business expenses economically related thereto) are exempt from trade tax if the holder held at least 15% of BioNTech's registered share capital at the beginning of the relevant tax assessment period.